Honeywell helps US tops World 7-6 in All-Star Futures Game | FOX Sports

 ”Honestly, I don’t know,” Honeywell said as he held the hardware at his locker. ”My parents are probably going to have to play rock-paper-scissors for it.”

-Honeywell, the only pitcher to throw more than one inning, struck out four in two scoreless innings Sunday to help a well-balanced United States side past the World team 7-6 at Marlins Park.
+Honeywell, the only pitcher to throw more than one inning, struck out four in two scoreless innings Sunday to help a well-balanced United States slide past the World team 7-6 at Marlins Park.

 Honeywell was the first of 10 pitchers for the United States, and the group combined for 11 strikeouts.
 The first one came on the only screwball Honeywell threw – to Alex Verdugo of the Dodgers.